 Adding nutmeg, cinnammon and lemon zest to the filling creates a flavour very similar to a classic mincemeat pie.
 Similar flavour, very different texture using soft and delicate blueberries rather than tough and chewy raisin.
 Personally, I LOVE mincemeat pie but if you’re looking for something less festive and more fruity, skip the nutmeg and half the amount of cinnamon.

 Alright, Universe, bring on those smells of cinnamon, nutmeg and pumpkin spice!
-Let’s make the most of this autumn season and get me to the new year smiling, so people can like me again.
+Let’s make the most of this autumn season and get me to the new year smiling.
 Enjoy your pie! xoAdd to favorites